Google Drive Data Source

 Configuring Google Drive

-Steps to create client_secret.json and configure Google drive
+Steps to create client_secret.json and configure Google Drive

 - Go to https://console.developers.google.com/.

-- In the resulting right page, click on Create Credentials and select 'OAuth client ID' from the list to create credentials.
+- On the right page, click Create Credentials and choose OAuth client ID.

 - Select Application Type as Desktop App and create the credentials.